 Program level assessment is aimed at understanding and improving student learning within a program.
 It is the systematic, ongoing process of gathering and interpreting evidence of student learning to determine if a program is meeting its learning goals and then using that information to improve the program.
 It moves beyond assessment of the individual student or course by aggregating across the entire program, providing a holistic picture of what graduates of the program learn as a result of the major curriculum.

-Step 3: Determine practices used to achieve outcomes
+Step 2: Determine practices and opportunities for students to achieve outcomes

 Carrying out the recommended actions closes the assessment loop.

 Plan to reassess the outcomes at a later time.

 The typical questions answered by a plan for assessing learning outcomes include:

 • Which student learning outcomes will you focus on?

 • What evidence will you use to determine how well students are achieving the selected outcomes?